netham45/RPiZeroN64ControllerUSBGadget/README.md

 I used an RPi Zero W. I flashed Raspbian and connected it to my wifi to configure it by writing the wpa_supplicant.conf and ssh files to the boot partition.

 ## Wiring
-I connected all four controllers to pin 1 for Positive and pin 6 for Ground.
+I connected all four controllers to Pin 1 for +3.3v and Pin 6 for Ground.
 Here are the pins the data lines connect to:

 ```
 Player 1 - Pin 27